Conditional Feature Importance revisited: Double Robustness, Efficiency and Inference: Introduction

 The two main model-agnostic approaches to measure the importance of a covariate are \textit{perturbation} and \textit{removal} approaches \citep{covert}.
 Both of them aim to disable the information given by the covariate.

-In perturbation/permutation approaches, such as Permutation Feature Importance (PFI, \citet{Mi2021}) and Conditional Permutation Importance (CPI, \citet{chamma2024statistically}), the information is disabled by computing the loss when permuting the $j$-th coordinate marginally or conditionally.
+In perturbation/permutation approaches, such as Permutation Feature Importance (PFI, \citet{Mi2021}) and Conditional Permutation Importance (CPI, \citet{chamma2024statistically}), the information is disabled by computing the loss when permuting the coordinate marginally or conditionally.

-The most used removal-based approach is Leave One Covariate Out (LOCO), where the importance of a given covariate is estimated by evaluating the performance of a model re-trained without that covariate \citep{lei2018,williamson2021}.
+The most used removal method is Leave One Covariate Out (LOCO), where the importance of a covariate is estimated by evaluating the performance of a model re-trained without that covariate \citep{lei2018,williamson2021}.

 LOCO is essentially a direct plug-in estimate of the predictive power of the model compared to the predictive power of the restricted model \citep{williamson2023general}.
 As such, it effectively estimates the Total Sobol Index (TSI), an importance index originating from Sensitivity Analysis \citep{first-total-order-effects}.
-TSI aims to assess the predictive capacity of a coordinate given the others, making it a \emph{conditional} approach.
+TSI aims to assess the predictive capacity/ explained variance of a coordinate given the others.

 Due to extrapolation issues with PFI \citep{Hooker2021}, there has been a shift towards conditional approaches.
-These include Conditional Variable Importance—also called Conditional Feature Importance (CFI) in \cite{Ewald_2024}—and Conditional Model Reliance (CMR), defined as a ratio rather than a difference in \cite{fisher2019all}.
+These include Conditional Feature Importance (CFI) \cite{Strobl2008} and Conditional Model Reliance (CMR; \citet{fisher2019all}), defined as a ratio rather than a difference.
 However, the conditional sampling step is often \textit{overlooked}; a Gaussian distribution or copula is commonly used but performs poorly in practice due to covariance estimation issues \citep{blain2025knockoffsfaildiagnosingfixing}.
-Our first contribution is to show that the conditional permutation used in CPI (and CMR) has theoretical grounding, making it a valid CFI approach.
+Our first contribution is to show that the conditional permutation used in CPI (and CMR) has theoretical grounding, making it an instance of CFI.

-These conditional methods have shown strong empirical performance (see \cite{chamma2024statistically, chamma2024variable, paillard2025measuringvariableimportanceheterogeneous}).
+These conditional methods have shown strong empirical performance (\citet{chamma2024statistically, chamma2024variable, paillard2025measuringvariableimportanceheterogeneous}).
 We explain this by a double robustness property, typically sought in causal inference, which we introduce here for variable importance.